If you’re wondering how to resign from a job, I’m going to cover everything you need to know (based on my experience as a recruiter).

 This is especially true in a small or mid-sized organization but I think it’s important advice in any organization.

-After you give your formal two week notice and hand in your resignation letter, you can tell people without this risk.
+After you give your formal two-week notice and hand in your resignation letter, you can tell people without this risk.

-Although, other people suggest doing it in the morning to get the “jitters” out of the way.
+Other people suggest doing it in the morning to get the “jitters” out of the way.

 A reader on LinkedIn offered this great advice when I brought up the topic of how to resign from a job: